-- (a) "Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" ("SGEICs"), incorporated as a public limited company, which may manage closed-ended AIFs. - (b) "Sociedad Gestora de Instituciones de Inversión Colectiva" ("SGIICs"), which can manage both open- and closed-ended AIFs.
+- SGEICs, incorporated as a public limited company, which may manage closed-ended AIFs. - (b) SGIICs, which can manage both open- and closed-ended AIFs.
 The legal status of SGIICs is similar to SGEICs.

 2.5 Are there any limits on the manager's ability to restrict redemptions in open-ended funds or transfers in open-ended or closed-ended funds?